-6.3 Historic delivery rates for small sites were assessed for the SHELAA (Table 5 para 5.37).
-This analysis showed that 81% of small sites were completed within 5 years fr om the date of approval.
+6.3 Historic delivery rates for small sites were assessed for the SHELAA (para 5.53-5.54).
+This analysis showed that 81% of small sites were completed within 5 years from the date of approval.
 A lapse rate of 19% has therefore been applied as a discount to all small sites where work has not yet begun on site.
 This assumption was reconsidered through the Council's SHELAA Housing Panel in late 2017 and was considered to be an appropriate indication of non-implementation if only applied to small sites, as set out in the agreed panel meeting minutes in Appendix 3.
-Since this time, the NPPF 2019 has established a general presumption that all small (i.e. non-major) housing sites benefitting from a planning permission should be considered deliverable until the permission expires.
+Since this time, the NPPF has established a general presumption that all small (i.e. non-major) housing sites benefitting from a planning permission should be considered deliverable until the permission expires.
 Therefore, the Council has continued to apply the 19% non-implementation rate on small sites not yet under construction.

-21 These are a 10 dwelling pub conversion at the Waggon and Horses, Wombourne (11/00644/FUL) and a 12 dwelling redevelopment of a nursery in Oaken (15/00215/FUL)
+21 These are a 10 dwelling redevelopment of the Waggon and Horses, Wombourne (11/00644/FUL) and a 12 dwelling redevelopment of a nursery in Oaken (15/00215/FUL).
+Permissions which have been replaced by an alternative similar residential development permission are excluded from these figures.